![]() |

 References

 Authors are responsible for the accuracy and completeness of their references and correct text citations.
 Papers in press may be listed among the references with the journal name and the tentative year of publication.
-Unpublished data and personal communications are not allowed as references to publishing dates.
+Unpublished data (execpt for preprint) and personal communications are not allowed as references to publishing dates.
 Accepted but unpublished papers (but not submitted manuscripts) can be referenced as ‘in press’ (in this case, DOI should be added).

 List all authors up to six in number.
 If there are more than six authors, list the first six and add “et al” to the last author’s name.